My Week with Marilyn: Plot

 Marilyn struggles to understand her character and leaves the set when Olivier insults her.
 Colin asks Olivier to be more sympathetic towards Marilyn before he goes to Parkside House to check on her.
 He hears an argument and finds a tearful Marilyn sitting on the stairs with Arthur's notebook, which contains the plot of a new play in which Arthur seems to mock her.
 Arthur later returns to the United States.
 Vivien comes to the set and watches some of Marilyn's scenes, then argues with her husband.
 She breaks down, saying that Marilyn lights up the screen and that she wishes Olivier could see himself when he watches her.
 Olivier tries unsuccessfully to reassure his wife.
 Marilyn does not show up to the set following Arthur's departure and she asks Colin to come to Parkside, where they have a talk.
 The crew becomes captivated by Marilyn when she dances for a scene, during which Milton pulls Colin aside to tell him that Marilyn breaks hearts and that she will break his too.
 Lucy also notices Colin's growing infatuation with Marilyn and breaks up with him.

 Colin and Marilyn spend the day together and are given a tour of the library of Windsor Castle by Owen Morshead.
 Colin also shows Marilyn around Eton College, and they go skinny dipping in the River Thames.
 Marilyn kisses Colin and they are found by Roger Smith, Marilyn's bodyguard.
-Colin is called to Parkside one night as Marilyn has locked herself in her room.
+Colin is called to Parkside one night as Marilyn has locked herself in her room, having taken several sleeping pills.
 Colin enters her room and Marilyn invites him to lie next to her on the bed.
 The following night, Marilyn wakes up in pain and claims she is having a miscarriage.
 A doctor tends to her.
 Marilyn tells Colin that Arthur is coming back and that she wants to try being a good wife to him, so she and Colin should forget everything that happened between them.
 She later returns to the set to complete the film.
 Olivier praises Marilyn but reveals she has killed his desire to direct again.
 Lucy asks Colin if Marilyn broke his heart and he replies that she did "a little", to which she replies that he needed it.
 Marilyn comes to a local pub, where Colin is staying, and thanks him for helping her.
 She kisses him goodbye and Roger drives her to the airport.